moderndatacompany/dataos.info/docs/resources/stacks/flare/creating_flare_jobs.md

 [Create Depot](/resources/depot/#how-to-create-a-depot)

-### **Check the type of workload you wanna run**
+### **Check the type of workload you want run**

 A workload can either be a **Batch** or **Streaming** workload.
 For a batch workload, you can submit one workflow with you have two options either submit a workflow that contains a job on both Flare and Toolbox Stack respectively both the Flare and Toolbox jobs one after the other in a DAG or submit two separate workflows one containing the DAG of Flare jobs and another containing the DAG of the Toolbox job.

-While for a streaming workload, you need to create two separate workflows one for DAG of Flare Jobs and another for DAG of Toolbox job.
+For a streaming workload, create two separate workflows: one for a DAG of Flare Jobs and another for a DAG of Toolbox Jobs.
 In the below use case, we will take a batch workload.

 ### **Check the size of the data**

-For small and medium-sized data it's best to stick to the default configurations, but if you wanna do some heavy lifting by running some hundred Gigabyte and even Terabyte-sized workloads you need to alter the configuration and optimize the job according to that.
+For small and medium-sized data, stick to the default configurations.
+For heavy workloads, such as hundreds of gigabytes or terabytes, alter and optimize the configuration accordingly.
 To know more about optimization click the below link

 [Flare Optimizations](/resources/stacks/flare/optimizations/)